Petra Easy Scrap Yarn Crochet Cardigan Free Pattern

 Then, repeat all the instructions above under “Crochet the Main Front Panel”

 Once again, we are assuming you have just completed a row 6, 8, 10, 14 or 16.
-This panel will be crocheted as the left side of your front panel (when worn)
+This panel will be crocheted as the left side of your front panel (when worn).
+See diagram below for illustrative purposes only.

 Place your panel in front of you with the correct side facing up.
 The correct side has all the texture from the FPTC rows facing you.
 The working yarn should be on the left side of your panel and your next row should be either a row 7, 9, 11, 15 or 17.

-Tip: Don’t forget to make those intuitive checks and this time you will have the other front panel to use as a guide.
+Tip: Don’t forget to make those intuitive checks by placing it up against you.
+This time you will have the other front panel to use as a guide.
 You should shape your left panel so it is similar to your right panel.

 Row 15: ch1, sc in the 2nd st, sc across until the last st. Turn